jan-rybizki/Galaxia_wrap/README.md

 **Start with the notebook**

-Now you can dive into the notebook which will show you (a) how to create a magnitude limited catalogue and (b) how to input your n-body data to create mock observations (not finished yet).
+Now you can dive into the notebook which will show you (a) how to create a magnitude limited catalogue and (b) how to input your n-body data to create mock observations.
+As an application for (b) we create a CMD from many SSP's using a flat SFR and look at the age distribution of RGB stars.
+This can be extended to any stellar tracer population and is useful top produce mock data, e.g. from Chempy abundance tracks [https://github.com/jan-rybizki/Chempy/blob/master/tutorials/5-Chempy_function_and_stellar_tracer_sampling.ipynb].
+This age sampling has been explained here [http://adsabs.harvard.edu/abs/2016AN....337..880J]

 This repository was setup for the Gaia Sprint 2017 [http://gaia.lol/].